 When doctors decide whether or not a medication is safe to use during pregnancy, they will look at the FDA pregnancy category of a medication.
-Pregnancy category A medications are medications that have had well-controlled clinical trials in humans that have found no evidence of maternal or fetal risks.1 Pregnancy category B medications are medications that have not had reported adverse outcomes reported in pregnancy in humans, but have not had large randomized control trials done to support their safety.1 Medications that may have the potential for risks during pregnancy based on animal studies but benefits may outweigh risks, or medications that have not been studied in animals or humans are labelled as pregnancy category C medications.1 Both Pregnancy category A and B are medication categories that are considered to be safe for use during pregnancy.
-Some pregnancy category C medications are also considered safe in pregnancy category B rather than category A, as ethical considerations make it unfavorable to do clinical trials during pregnancy.
+Pregnancy category A medications are medications that have had well-controlled clinical trials in humans that have found no evidence of maternal or fetal risks.1 Pregnancy category B medications are medications that have not had reported adverse outcomes reported in pregnancy in humans, but have not had large randomized control trials done to support their safety.1 Medications that may have the potential for risks during pregnancy based on animal studies but benefits may outweigh risks, or medications.1 Both Pregnancy category A and B are medication categories that are considered to be safe for use during pregnancy.
+Some pregnancy category C medications are also considered safe in pregnancy.
+Most medications that physicians consider safe for use in pregnancy are classified as pregnancy category B rather than category A, as ethical considerations make it unfavorable to do clinical trials during pregnancy.

-Category D medications are medications that have shown evidence for fetal risks in human pregnancies but benefits may outweigh risks of treatment in some cases.1 Category X are medications that are contraindicated in pregnancy due to significant fetal risks.1 pregnancy.1 For pain management, acetaminophen (Tylenol) is generally the preferred first-line treatment during pregnancy.1 Oral rifampin and dapsone are classified as pregnancy category C medications and may be considered for use in pregnancy in severe cases, but may have some associated fetal risks and are less preferred in pregnancy compared to other treatments.^{1,6}
+Category D medications are medications that have shown evidence for fetal risks in human pregnancies but benefits may outweigh risks of treatment in some cases.1 Category X are medications that are contraindicated in pregnancy due to significant fetal risks.1 benzoyl peroxide, oral clindamycin, oral metronidazole, metformin, zinc (up to 50 mg per day), adalimumab and infliximab.^{1,6,7} Laser hair removal, intralesional corticosteroid injections and local in-office surgical procedures, such as de-roofing surgery, are safe to do during pregnancy.1 For pain management, acetaminophen (Tylenol) is generally the preferred first-line treatment during pregnancy.1 Oral rifampin and dapsone are classified as pregnancy category C medications and may be considered for use in pregnancy in severe cases, but may have some associated fetal risks and are less preferred in pregnancy compared to other treatments.^{1,6}